Hackzzila/tinyhttp/README.md

 # tinyhttp
-A small http module with no dependencies 🎉
+A small http module with almost no dependencies 🎉

+For `multipart/form-data` support, the `form-data` package is required.

 [Docs](https://hackzzila.github.io/tinyhttp/)
 Browser builds are available [here](web)